Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 2. CONSORT Diagram

 A CONSORT (Consolidated Standards of Reporting Trials) diagram displays the flow of participants through a program [@consort_consort_nodate].
 It visually portrays enrollment, randomization, as well as attrition in the study.
 As you can imagine though, this diagram cannot be created until at least one wave of data has been collected, and must be updated as more waves are collected.
-Your participant tracking database, which we will discuss in a later chapter \@tracking, will inform the creation of this diagram.
+Your participant tracking database, which we will discuss in our [tracking](#track) chapter, will inform the creation of this diagram.

 <div class="figure" style="text-align: center">
 <img src="img/consort.PNG" alt="2010 CONSORT flow diagram template" width="70%" />